 Film — Animation

-- In the Disney animated feature Atlantis The Lost Empire, the villain's loyal mooks wore gas masks throughout the entire film (even though it's set in 1914 — before gas warfare was actually used).
+- In the Disney animated feature Atlantis: The Lost Empire, the villain's loyal mooks wore gas masks throughout the entire film (even though it's set in 1914 — before gas warfare was actually used).
 Likely reasons include ease of animation and dehumanization to make them acceptable casualties.
-(Plus, while gas warfare wasn't used, running into gas pockets was a likely hazard).
+(Plus, while gas warfare wasn't used, running into gas pockets was a likely hazard).note

 - The soldiers of the evil Wizard Blackwolf in Ralph Bakshi's animated film Wizards.
 Yes, you saw it right, they work for a wizard and they wear World War I gas masks.
 Two of these mooks get the best scene in the whole movie: